openstack/openstacksdk/doc/source/coding.rst

 Complex objects returned to the caller must be a dict type.
 The methods `obj_to_dict()` or `obj_list_to_dict()` should be used for this.

-As of this writing, those two methods are returning Bunch objects, which help to maintain backward compatibility with a time when shade returned raw objects.
-Bunch allows the returned resource to act as *both* an object and a dict.
-Use of Bunch objects will eventually be deprecated in favor of just pure dicts, so do not depend on the Bunch object functionality.
+As of this writing, those two methods are returning Munch objects, which help to maintain backward compatibility with a time when shade returned raw objects.
+Munch allows the returned resource to act as *both* an object and a dict.
-Expect a pure dict type.

 Nova vs. Neutron
 ================